14islands/js-breakpoints/readme.md

 ### name

-The name of the breakpoint,  should be the same as its specified in the CSS.
+The name of the breakpoint, should be the same as specified in the CSS.

+### el

+The DOM element the breakpoint is registered for, should be the same as specified in the CSS.

 ### matched